 The “cost of collections” is the total amount you spend each month on billing and collecting fees due to you.
 This includes the cost of labor for getting the patient’s information, confirming eligibility, billing, coding, follow-ups, and collections.

 If your medical billing is being done by in-house staff, coming up with the exact cost of collections in a percentage format can be a little challenging.
 You need to make sure that you include the cost of all benefits you provide to your employees, which includes health insurance, annual bonuses, paid vacations, etc.

 There can also be an indirect cost, both monetarily and in the additional administrative work created for the organization by having to manage an additional department to handle billing.

 Once you have the cost of your billing department figured out, the next step is to divide this amount by the actual claim collection total (the money that goes into the bank).
 Multiplying the result by 100 yields the cost of collection as a percentage.
 If this percentage is above 4%, you should look into outsourcing your medical billing to a professional billing company like Medcare MSO to cut your costs and allow you to keep the most revenue possible.

 “Net Collection Ratio” (NCR) is the amount you are paid divided by your total charges minus required adjustments for a given period of time.
 This is essentially telling you how much of your allowed charges you actually received.

 Outsourcing Medical Billing to Medcare MSO Increases Overall Revenue

-Perhaps the most important benefit of outsourcing medical billing to a dedicated RCM company is the reduced stress and increased job satisfaction that medical practitioners experience when they are relieved of the burden of dealing with it.
+Perhaps the most important benefit of outsourcing medical billing company is the reduced stress and increased job satisfaction that medical practitioners experience when they are relieved of the burden of dealing with it.